islomar/tcr-workshop/README.md

 ## How to set up a basic test
-[Here](https://github.com/swkBerlin/kata-bootstraps) you can find lots of templates for different languages
+[Here](https://github.com/swkBerlin/kata-bootstraps) you can find lots of templates for different languages.
+Plus, you have `tcr-python` and `tcr-java` folders ready in this repo.

 ## IDE configuration